codewithnaman/KafkaClusterSetupAndMonitoring/README.md

 * Administration tools
 * HA setting for the cluster

 For this course I am using three VMs, each has ubuntu 18.04 and Open JDK 8 install on it.
-For this course we will setup zookeeper and kafka node on each of these three nodes.
-This is not recommended practice to setup Kafka and zookeeper co-located.
-So for this we have static IP setup has done each virtual machine, this is necessary to have static IP or DNS which can resolve to our HOST.
+We will setup zookeeper and kafka on each of these three nodes.
+This is not recommended practice to setup Kafka and zookeeper co-located or I can say on one server for production.

+We have done static IP setup has for each of virtual machine, this is necessary to have static IP or DNS which can resolve to our HOST.
 For current setup we have below IP and node name respectively.
 * Node 1 - 192.168.109.131
 * Node 2 - 192.168.109.132
 * Node 3 - 192.168.109.133

-If you don't setup your IP static then it will create a problem in cluster every time you restart machine.
-To setup the static ip edit below file in Ubuntu 18.04 and make your file look like below:
+If you don't setup your IP static then it will create a problem in cluster every time you restart machine, due to change in IP assigned dynamically to machine.
+To setup the static ip we edit '/etc/netplan/*.yml' file in Ubuntu 18.04 and changed file like below:
 ```yaml
 network:
   version: 2